HypermediaObject

 In short:

-- Public Properties will be formatted to Siren Properties.
+IHypermediaObjectand are decorated with[HypermediaObject(Title = "...", Classes = [...])] - Public properties will be formatted to Siren properties

-- By default Properties which are null will not be added to the Siren document.
+[FormatterIgnoreHypermediaProperty]are only applied on top-level properties, not inside nested classes. - By default properties which are null will not be added to the Siren document

-- It is recommended to represented optional values as
+- It is recommended to represent optional values as

 Note: This is only done for top level properties since the object tree is not traversed.